NachoColl/blockchain-web-services/docs/index.md

 Blockchain technology is rising at an incredible rate.

-The 1st generation (aka Bitcoin) supported trust for *financial* transactions; Just a few years later a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Now, a 3rd generation set of initiatives is already pushing hard to support scalability and mature growth.
+The 1st generation (aka Bitcoin) delivered the required trust for *financial* transactions; Just a few years later a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Now, a 3rd generation set of initiatives is already pushing hard to support scalability and mature growth.

 But how easy is to use Blockchain services? it's still too complex.

+// extend

-**Blockchain Web Services** is an initiative to offer a consistent, simplified and well-documented API architecture to interact with best-in-class blockchain initiatives.
+**Blockchain Web Services** is an initiative to offer a consistent, simplified and well-documented API-oriented architecture to interact with best-in-class blockchain initiatives.

+// examples + high level schema

 So we end extending Blockchain adoption.

-// become a founder
+## Become a Founder

-Do you want to become a founder of the initiative?
-Get in touch with the initial guardians.
+Do you find the initiative exciting and want to help driving it?
+Get in touch with a member:

 [Nacho Coll](https://www.linkedin.com/in/nacho-coll/)